BlueSkyDefender/Depth3D/README.md

 seta r_mode "-1"

+{Skyrim V}
+Change the SkyrimPrefs.ini setting too.

+bFloatPointRenderTarget=0
+bDeferredShadows=0

+{Shadow warrior(2013)}
+Depth Buffer only in DX9 so launch it in Shadow Warrior XP and turn on FSAAX2 in game.

 {The Evil With In}
 Game too big for scren DPI scaling.
 To fix this go to where the program is installed and find the EXE